Aliases for CHIA Gene

 GeneCards Summary for CHIA Gene

 CHIA (Chitinase, Acidic) is a Protein Coding gene.
-Diseases associated with CHIA include neuromyelitis optica and gaucher's disease.
-Among its related pathways are Amino sugar and nucleotide sugar metabolism.
-GO annotations related to this gene include carbohydrate binding and lysozyme activity.
-An important paralog of this gene is CHI3L2.
+Diseases associated with CHIA include Asthma and Eumycotic Mycetoma.
+Among its related pathways are Glycosaminoglycan metabolism and Metabolism.
+Gene Ontology (GO) annotations related to this gene include carbohydrate binding and hydrolase activity, hydrolyzing O-glycosyl compounds.
+An important paralog of this gene is CHIT1.